yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     git push
     ```

-17. Navigate to your home directory (where you checked out the content repositories) and create a docker compose file
+17. Navigate to your home directory (where you checked out the content repositories) and create a docker compose file.

     ```bash
     cd ~
     vi docker-compose.yml
     ```

-    Type the following as the contents of `docker-compose.yml`
+    Type the following as the contents of `docker-compose.yml`.

     ```yaml
     version: '3.4'